TheKacho/CatATM/README.md

 Pet the cat, feed the cat, play with the cat, find information about the app, or log out of the program.

-To choose, your commands to type in are:
+To choose, your commands to type in are (I have added alternate commands for more accessibility):

-  Pet cat
+  pet cat, pet, 1

-  Feed cat
+  feed cat, feed, 2

-  Play cat
+  play cat, play, 3

-  About
+  about, 4

-  Log out
+  log out, 5